 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which provides new guidance regarding the measurement and recognition of credit impairment for certain financial assets.
 Such guidance will impact how we determine our allowance for estimated uncollectible receivables.
-ASU 2016-13 is effective for the Company in the first quarter of 2020, with early adoption permitted in the first quarter of 2019.
-We are currently evaluating the effect that ASU 2016-13 will have on our consolidated financial statements and related disclosures, and we did not early adopt.
+In November 2019, the FASB issued ASU 2019-10, which changed the effective date of ASU 2016-13 for smaller reporting companies as defined by the SEC from first quarter of 2020 to the first quarter of 2023, with early adoption permitted.
+We are currently evaluating the effect that ASU 2016-13 will have on our consolidated financial statements and related disclosures.

-NOTE C - SEGMENT REPORTING
+NOTE D - SEGMENT REPORTING

 The Company views its business in three segments - the IT segment, the professional sales service segment, and the equipment segment.
 The IT segment includes the operations of NetWolves and VasoHealthcare IT Corp.
 The professional sales service segment operates through the Vaso Diagnostics subsidiary and is currently engaged solely in the fulfillment of the Company's responsibilities under our agreement with GEHC.
-The equipment segment is engaged in designing, manufacturing, marketing and supporting EECP[®] enhanced external counterpulsation systems both domestically and internationally, as well as the development, production, marketing and supporting of other medical devices.
+The equipment segment is engaged in designing, manufacturing, marketing and supporting EECP® enhanced external counterpulsation systems (see Note O) both domestically and internationally, as well as the development, production, marketing and supporting of other medical devices.